Lucas-Zampar/amazonian_birds_detector/README.md

 ## Dataset

-The study had access to the feeder of a residence in the state of Amapá, which can be seen in the figure below.
+The study had access to the feeder of a residence in the state of Amapá, Brazil, which can be seen in the figure below.

 <img src="https://github.com/Lucas-Zampar/detector_de_passaros_amazonicos/assets/75434421/a0c60cdd-c422-49c0-9599-b37959cf570e" alt="comedouro" height=60% width=60%>

-Three Logitech C270 HD webcams were installed at the feeder, connected to a notebook in order to record the birds feeding as shown in the figure below.
+Three Logitech C270 HD webcams were installed at the feeder, connected to a laptop in order to record the birds feeding as shown in the figure below.
 The recordings were captured using a [script with the help of the OpenCV library](https://github.com/Lucas-Zampar/detector_de_passaros_amazonicos/blob/main/dataset/dataset_utils/script_opencv.py).

 <img src="https://github.com/Lucas-Zampar/amazonian_birds_detector/assets/75434421/027f2f59-b4f8-4ca3-bad7-ee706f2f1519" alt="esquema_gravacao" height=60% width=60%>